vHitsuji/pytracer/README.md

 Photometry
 ----------

-For each pixel, we computed the brightness as a sum of the ambient, the diffuse and specular brightnesses.
+For each pixel, we computed the brightness as a sum of the ambient, diffuse and specular brightnesses.
 This is the so-called Phong's model.
 The diffuse and specular brightnesses depend on the normals of the hit objects and the angle of incident and reflected rays.
-Computing the reflected rays is done by applying the Descartes's law of reflection (the reflected ray is the opposite of the symmetry of the incident ray by the normal of the hit object).
+Computing the reflected rays is done by applying Descartes's law of reflection (the reflected ray is the opposite of the symmetry of the incident ray by the normal of the hit object).
 Figure [11](#fig:lightteapot) shows the contribution of each nature of luminosities.

 ![From left to right we sequentially add ambient, diffuse and specular